 My kids loved the masks when I was done!
 They were especially happy that the mask wasn’t itchy due to the foam backing, which made them a lot more likely to keep it on.

 Happy crafting!
-And if you have any questions, please don’t hesitate to comment or email me directly at sunshineandmunchkins (at) gmail (dot) com.
+And if you have any questions, please don’t hesitate to comment or contact me via email.

 And if you liked this tutorial for PJ Masks, be sure to check out these other great DIY costumes for boys and girls: